indmdev/indmshopbot/README.md

       - ✅ Order Status Changed - Seller and Buyer will receive a notification.
       - ✅ Successfully Added Funds  - Seller will receive a notification.
       - ✅ Successfully Withdrawn Funds - Seller and Buyer will receive a notification.
+      - ✅ Successfully Credited Funds to User Wallet by Seller - Seller and User will receive a notification.
+      - ✅ Successfully Debited Funds from User Wallet by Seller - Seller and User will receive a notification.